 If you love a good Chinese takeout recipe, promise me you'll add this one to your list.

-We developed this easy chicken lo mein recipe for our incredibly popular Super Fast meal plans.
+We developed this easy chicken lo mein recipe for our popular Super Fast meal plans.
 So, as you can guess, it comes together FAST!

 It's also full of veggies, has a great depth of flavor due to the homemade lo mein sauce, and is easily customizable based on your family's preferences.
-Mix up the veggies, use a different protein or even try a different type of noodle if you need gluten free or can't find lo mein noodles at your local store.
+Mix up the veggies, use a different protein or even try a different type of noodle if you need gluten free lo mein or can't find lo mein noodles at your local store.

 The homemade lo mein sauce is gluten free as written so all you need to do to make this a gluten free lo mein recipe is to switch out the noodles.
 Keep reading for suggestions!